valberrie/rathammer/README.md

 Download zig from https://ziglang.org/download/
 Keep running zig build and installing missing packages with msys until it builds lol.
 ```

-## Info for linux
-When installing source engine games on Linux, the version using proton must be used in order to get the
-development tools such as vvis, vbsp etc. The fgd files are also only available in the windows builds.

-## Getting vbsp.exe etc on Linux
-* You may have to install the sourceSdk or authoring tools using proton.
-* Install the game you want to map for using proton.
-I will use tf2 as an example.
-Right click -> properties -> compatibility -> check and select proton
-* Navigate to it's steam folder "steamapps/common/Team Fortress 2"
-* Copy the "bin" folder somewhere. 'cp -r bin /mnt/flash/tf2_bin'
-* Turn off proton for the game and let it update.
-* Copy the bin folder back to the game folder but name it BIN. 'cp -r /mnt/flash/tf2_bin BIN'
-* See the 'tf2' config in config.vdf for how to configure everything.
-Vbsp etc require some steam dlls to run properly.
-On linux all paths are case sensitive, on Windows/wine they are not.
-So BIN and bin look the same to Windows but not linux.

-If running on linux a few helpful tips.
-In the ./scripts directory there is a script named run_hl2.sh.
-This script will launch hl2 without needing steam open.
-If you send suspend signal 'ctrl-z in terminal',
-hl2 will be suspended and not use cpu/gpu while you map. unsuspend with 'fg' command
-You will need to manually edit this script so the paths are correct.

-Second, wine is very slow to startup by default, 'running wineserver --persistent' will speed up compile times significantly.

 ### Building and running
 ```